Furnal-Equinox/virtual.furnalequinox.com/README.md

     * Each component has:
       * `(something).tsx`, which represents the structure of that component.
       * (optional) `(something).scss`, which represents the presentation of that component.
 The SCSS file is modularized to the component and has no effect outside of the component.
     * A special `layout` component that specifies the layout for each page.
+This is where I've included the global CSS files since every page uses this component.
   * `/data/`: holds the source code for any static data that is needed only inside `/src/`, such as the links in the navbar component.
   * `/pages/`: holds the source code for each page.
 Gatsby generates a web page for each of the files in this folder.
+    * `index.tsx`: in particular, this is the home page!
   * `/scss/`: holds the global SCSS for the website, namely colors, fonts, and any configuration of Bootstrap.
   * `/templates/`: holds the templates for generated pages.
 Gatsby uses these in `gatsby-node.js` to programmatically generate pages for the data in `/content/`.
 Each template also has its own SCSS file.
   * `html.tsx`: Gatsby optionally uses this file as the base HTML file for any HTML file it generates.